sciZer0/newdiscoveries/a/README.md

 As we can see:

-science (errornly in my opinion) believes that the real reason for the difference in the distance is Gravitational Force —  the more Work is done by the same Gravitational Force during the given second, the more Distance (D) traveled by the object during the given second.
+science (mistakenly in my opinion) believes that the real reason for the difference in the distance is Gravitational Force —  the more Work is done by the same Gravitational Force during the given second, the more Distance (D) traveled by the object during the given second.

 NEW DISCOVERIES CHANGING ALL SCIENCE